11th Annual Forum on Digital Learning and ePortfolios

 The ePortfolio Forum is cohosted by AAC&U’s project, VALUE: Valid Assessment of Learning in Undergraduate Education; the Association for Authentic, Experiential and Evidence-Based Learning (AAEEBL), the association of ePortfolio professionals; and the International Journal of ePortfolio (IJeP).

-Submitting a Proposal for the ePortfolio Forum or for the Annual Meeting
+Submitting a proposal for the ePortfolio Forum

 About the Forum on Digital Learning and ePortfolios